keremoktar/keremoktar.github.io/docs/collaborators.md

 # It Takes a Village.
 Science is hard.
 The following individuals make it feasibly so:

-🖥️: Computer Science
+💭: Psychology; 🖥️: Computer Science

-📙: Philosophy
-💭: Psychology
-🧠: Neuroscience
+📙: Philosophy; 🧠: Neuroscience

 Mentors:
 - [Tania Lombrozo](https://cognition.princeton.edu/people) (Princeton; 💭, 📙)